automation-tasks-rs/cargo-auto/README.md

 ## templates

-Inside the cargo-auto project there are 2 folders with rust sub-projects as templates.
-I can open a new editor for these folders and build this crates independently.
+Inside the cargo-auto project there are 2 directories with rust sub-projects as templates.
+I can open a new editor for these directories and build this crates independently.
 So it is easy to debug and develop.
-Sadly, I cannot publish these folders and files to `crates.io`.
+Sadly, I cannot publish these directories and files to `crates.io`.
 I can effectively publish only the source code inside my main rust project `cargo-auto`.
 Therefor, before publishing I must copy the text of these files into the modules `template_basic` and `template_with_lib`.
 It is not difficult now that rust has fantastic [raw strings](https://doc.rust-lang.org/rust-by-example/std/str.html).

 ## template_basic